 Pic 4;7.
 One of two sets of urinals, one for swimmers and one for spectators (shown here).
-The urinals are of strikingly 1930's design.
-This might possibly suggest that much of the tiling and other interior features, as well as the urinals, dated from the 1933-34 refit.
 (D Stuart Photography)

 Pic 4;8.
-The external entrance to the men's toilets, going out onto the courtyard, viewed from inside, 1997.
+The external entrance to the mens toilets, going out onto the courtyard, viewed from inside, 1997.
 At this time it was still boarded over.
-The same doorway, from the outside, can be seen in pic 4;6.
+The same doorway, from the outside, can be seen in pic 4;5.
 (D Stuart Photography)

 Pic 4;10.
-A fallen locker in the men's staff room.
-The double doors in pic 4;9 were just round the corner, through the door and at the right.
+A fallen locker in the mens staff room.
+The double doors in pic 4;8 were just round the corner, through the door and at the right.
 The entrance to this room can be seen at the left of pic 4;2.
 (D Stuart Photography)